Police and Criminal Evidence Act 1984

 The Police and Criminal Evidence Act 1984 (c.
-60) (PACE) is an act of Parliament which instituted a legislative framework for the powers of police officers in England and Wales to combat crime, and provided codes of practice for the exercise of those powers.
+60) (PACE) is an act of the Parliament of the United Kingdom which instituted a legislative framework for the powers of police officers in England and Wales to combat crime, and provided codes of practice for the exercise of those powers.
 Part VI of PACE required the Home Secretary to issue Codes of Practice governing police powers.
 The aim of PACE is to establish a balance between the powers of the police in England and Wales and the rights and freedoms of the public.
 Equivalent provision is made for Northern Ireland by the Police and Criminal Evidence (Northern Ireland) Order 1989 (SI 1989/1341).
 The equivalent in Scots Law is the Criminal Procedure (Scotland) Act 1995.

 PACE also sets out responsibilities and powers that can be utilised by non-sworn members of the Police i.e. PCSOs, by members of the public or other government agencies e.g. FSA officers, the armed forces, HMRC officers, et al.

 PACE established the role of the appropriate adult (AA) in England and Wales.
 It describes the AA role as "to safeguard the rights, entitlements and welfare of juveniles and vulnerable persons to whom the provisions of this and any other Code of Practice apply".

 Background

-The 1981 Brixton riots and the subsequent Scarman report were key factors in the passage of the act, which was brought in following recommendations set out by the Royal Commission on Criminal Procedure.
+The Maxwell Confait murder and the subsequent Fisher Inquiry (chaired by Henry Fisher) were the key events leading to the setting up of the Royal Commission on Criminal Procedure.
+That Royal Commission led to the introduction of the PACE legislation.